In this article, you will learn:

 With Ahead-of-Time Class Loading & Linking, we can perform these steps once before the application starts, thereby – according to the developers of this feature – accelerating the actual start of the application by up to 42%.

-Ahead-of-Time Method Profiling also saves statistics on method calls in the AOT cache so that frequently called methods (“hotspots”) can be optimized immediately after the application is started.
+With Ahead-of-Time Method Profiling, statistics about method calls are also stored in the AOT cache, so that frequently called methods (“hotspots”) can be optimized right after the application starts.
+And since Java 26, the AOT cache's object caching works with any garbage collector – including the low-latency collector ZGC.

 If you try out this feature, please write about your experiences in the comments.
 I’m curious about your measurements and your opinion!